j4orz/singularitysystems/src/ch1.md

 ![](./dfdx(nd).avif)
 > *Unfortunately, no one can be told what The Matrix is.
 You have to see it for yourself.* — Morpheus
-# Chapter 2: dfdx(nd)
+# Chapter 1: dfdx(nd)

 **This chapter implements an interpreter for neural networks (pytorch1 "eager" mode).**
-As stated in the syllabus, solid deep learning and systems programming are prerequisites.
-Section 1 on correctness assumes mathematical maturity with statistics and matrix calculus.
-Section 2 assumes familiarity with out of order and superscalar processors.
-By the end of this chapter, you will have an accelerated implementation of the multidimensional array with autodifferentiation capability capable of interpreting llama and sd.
+By the end of this chapter, you will have a working implementation of the multidimensional array abstraction with autodifferentiation capability capable of interpreting llama, stable diffusion, and whisper.

 ## Table of Contents
 [**Section 1: Correctness**]()